sudeepgumaste/express-template/README.md

 # Express app template

-This a basic repo to start an express project along with directory structure and babel environment
+This is a basic template to start an express project with directory structure and babel environment

 ## Available Scripts
 ### `npm run-script watch`